Follow Us on Tumblr

 Blake: You mean we crossed the antimatter interface?
 That's impossible.

-• In an episode of the Outer Limits revival, some visitors from the future arrive and meet some present-day scientists.
-When the one of present-day researchers mentions time-dilation to a visitor she's chatting with, he winces a bit, although he doesn't correct her assumptions because he can't afford to change history by telling her where her ideas are wrong.
+Avon: That's what they said about the light barrier. - In an episode of The Outer Limits (1995), some visitors from the future arrive and meet some present-day scientists.
+When one of the present-day researchers mentions time-dilation to a visitor she's chatting with, he winces a bit, although he doesn't correct her assumptions because he can't afford to change history by telling her where her ideas are wrong.